AryaBuddha/FansPlaybook/README.md

 FansPlaybook places Second overall, and recieved a special award for the best design.

 The code here is the backend of the mobile app.
 It is **NOT** complete, and only contains key features.
 The mobile app was modeled but not fully coded.
-The design can be seen below.
+The design can be seen [here](https://www.figma.com/file/T5zOY0HTuV742LVLVCUuhe/FansPlaybook?node-id=0%3A1).
-<iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FT5zOY0HTuV742LVLVCUuhe%2FFansPlaybook%3Fnode-id%3D0%253A1" allowfullscreen></iframe>

 &nbsp;